 |1992||National Guard, U.S. Army & U.S. Marine Corps Units**||Civil disorder is sparked by acquittals of LAPD officers accused of beating black motorist Rodney King in a traffic stop in Lake View Terrace.
 More than 9,800 California National Guard troops are mobilized and deployed into Los Angeles County.
 In addition, President George H.W.
 Bush, at the request of then California Governor Pete Wilson, orders about 1,500 U.S. Marines from Camp Pendleton and 1,800 troops from U.S. Army 7th Infantry Division at Fort Ord (both installations in California), to be staged in the Los Angeles area as additional security forces.
 Only about 600 of these federal troops, however, end up deploying from their staging areas onto Los Angeles streets.|

 |1994||National Guard Troops||After the Northridge earthquake, California National Guard troops are mobilized and deployed into Los Angeles County to assist with recovery and maintaining order.|

-|2001||National Guard Troops||78 troops provide security for LAX in the wake of a threat by international terrorism|
+|2001||National Guard Troops||78 troops provide security for LAX in the wake of the September 11 terrorism attack in New York.|

 * Also resulted in the establishment of Fort Moore on July 4, 1847.
 The fort, named for Captain Benjamin D. Moore (killed 1846, Battle of San Pasqual in action against Mexican militia), overlooked the Pueblo of Los Angeles and garrisoned 200 U.S. Army troops.
 It was abandoned after only one year.
 The site is now part of the Los Angeles Unified School District Headquarters.